 How is it treated?

-By taking a longer course of antibiotic.
-Your partner should also be tested and treated.
+By taking a longer course of antibiotics.
+Your partner should be tested and treated.

 What can happen if it’s not treated?

 There is a high rate of re infection if current sexual partners are not treated.